iivanoo/covid-apps-observer/data/data_au/reports/resources/com.healthengine.android___7.8.2/report.md

 <p align="center">
 <img src="1_star_reviews_wordcloud.png" alt="com.healthengine.android 1 reviews"/>
 </p>

+> This WAS good app for years.
+Now I can't book, keep getting 2FA codes with place to put it, uninstalled and reinstalled twice and added our profiles over and over again.
+Not sure what you've done in the last few months but have now got rid of it as it's easier to call the clinic.<br> :date: __2021-04-17 02:40:02__

+> Useless.
+Said appointments weren't available on this app<br> :date: __2021-04-15 09:46:25__

 > Can't login as app is stuck at verify mobile number.
 Clicking next does nothing<br> :date: __2021-04-08 05:33:14__